nateg101/CV/README.md

 #### Imperial College (Oct 2009 - June 2013)

 - Geology MSci
-- 2:1
+- Achieved a 2:1 grade
 - Completed masters thesis using ArcGIS software to extract and visualise data.

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Experience

 **ActionAid UK** (Feb 2018 - Aug 2019)
 *Supporter Database & Operations Specialist*
-* Database Implementation: Analysed and redesigned business processes related to a global child sponsorship program.
+- Database Implementation: Analysed and redesigned business processes related to a global child sponsorship program.
 Supported developers to design functionality requirements of a new database system, including a mobile application.
-* Managed
+- Managed and supported data collection processes for child sponsorship, including managing data transfers and supporting colleagues across the globe.

 **Clarksons Research** (Mar 2014 - Aug 2017)
-*Senior Research Analyst /Research Analyst*
+*Senior Research Analyst/Research Analyst*
-- Any experience relevent to software development
+- Conducted research and analysis on global energy trade and the petroleum markets, developing and optimising trade and demand models that pulled in data from numerous sources.
+- Co-led redevelopment of database management and process for weekly updating of oil tanker timecharter records.
+I also provided key conceptual and database support in the recategorisation of oil tanker size segments to make them more market relevant.
+- Communicated research through presentations, reports and bespoke market analysis - particularly for those interested in raising finance such as bond-issuances or IPOs.

 ## Hobbies